Celebrating Seniors - Shirley MacLaine is 82

 The semi-autobiographical novel and screenplay Postcards from the Edge was written by actress/author Carrie Fisher, daughter of singer Eddie Fisher and singer-actress Debbie Reynolds.
 For her performance in Postcards from the Edge (1990) co-starring Meryl Streep, Dennis Quaid, Gene Hackman, Richard Dreyfus, Rob Reiner and Annette Bening, Shirley MacLaine won another BAFTA acting nomination.

-Her daughter Sachi Parker married in 1993 and made Shirley MacLaine a grandmother for the first time in 1996 (and again in 1998).
+Shirley's daughter Sachi Parker married in 1993 and made MacLaine a grandmother for the first time in 1996 (and again in 1998).

 Christopher Plummer and Shirley MacLaine were teamed up onscreen again in the senior romance movie Elsa & Fred (2014).
 Their co-stars in Elsa & Fred included Marcia Gay Harden, Chris Noth, Scott Bakula, George Segal, and James Brolin.
 Below, Shirley MacLaine and Christopher Plummer at the 2014 Miami Film Festival opening night, to promote Elsa and Fred.

 During her career thus far, Shirley MacLaine has earned a total of 16 Golden Globe acting nominations.
-She completed filming on her most recent film, Wild Oats in 2014, and could be seen in Downton Abbey (2012-2013) and in an episode of Glee in 2014.
+She completed filming on her most recent movie, Wild Oats in 2014, and could be seen on TV in Downton Abbey (2012-2013) and an episode of Glee in 2014.